mmayeras/mmayeras.github.io/content/posts/openshift/nmstate.md

   name: nmstate
 ```

-### nmstate resources
+## nmstate resources

-NodeNetworkState : Current state of nodes
+**NodeNetworkState** : Current state of nodes

-NodeNetworkConfigurationPolicy : Desired state of nodes
+**NodeNetworkConfigurationPolicy** : Desired state of nodes

-NodeNetworkConfigurationEnactment : Reports of the NNCP applied
+**NodeNetworkConfigurationEnactment** : Reports of the NNCP applied

-### NNCP definitions
+## NNCP definition

-#### Edit dns search and/or nameservers and add custom routes
+### **Edit dns search and/or nameservers and add custom routes**

 In this example, 3 search are added.
 The primary interface ens18 is used.
-Initally configured using dhcp static lease I need to configure the same IP adress and ensure default route is created.
+Initally configured using dhcp static lease I need to configure the same IP address and ensure default route is created.

 {{< admonition danger "Danger" >}}
 By default, the manifest applies to all nodes in the cluster.
 To add the interface to specific nodes, add the spec: nodeSelector parameter and the appropriate <key>:<value> for your node selector.